-The first step is a pre-proposal, which is due to the Screening Committee via e-mail by the announced deadline in early October and May.
+The first step is a pre-proposal, which is due to the Screening Committee via e-mail by the announced deadline in Fall and Spring.
 The document is required to be in Microsoft Word, using the pre-proposal template.

 Pre-proposals should be no longer than two pages (not including references) and include: